o2ba/thesis/sections/3_methodology.typ

 /* Applying a date filter (`2025-06-01 to 2025-10-20`), and a platform filter (`Google Maps`), we disaggregate by source to understand the reason that led to the investigation on the relevant content. #cite(<european_comission_regulation_2022>, supplement: "Article 17 (3)(b)")
 */
 After applying date (2025‑06‑01 - 2025‑10‑20) and platform (Google Maps) filters, moderation actions were grouped by source type to identify the origin of each decision.
-Article 16 cases represent moderation actions initiated through external legal complaints invoking national law, while voluntary removals reflect actions taken under Google’s internal content policies @european_comission_regulation_2022(supplement: "Article 17 (3)(b)").
+Article 16 cases represent moderation actions initiated through external legal complaints invoking national law, while voluntary removals reflect actions taken under Google’s internal content policies #cite(<european_comission_regulation_2022>, supplement: "Article 17 (3)(b)"). @by-source-type shows the total actions per source type.

-This disaggregation distinguishes legally compelled removals from policy‑based moderation and forms the basis for quantifying Germany’s relative share of EU‑wide legal takedowns.

 #set par(leading: 1em, justify: false)